umigv/CV-Onboarding/Machine_Learning/ml_advanced.md

 - Return the training loss and accuracy: We also return the training loss and accuracy for this iteration to be used for monitoring purposes.

 -----------------------------------------------------------------------------------------------------------------------
 These tutorials will take you through the process of **training an image classifier in PyTorch**.
-Please choose article based or video tutorial depending on which way you feel you learn best.
+Please choose the guided videos or article based depending on which way you feel you learn best.

-Guided Videos (Suggested to Better Retain the Information)
+Guided Videos (Easier to Follow with Limited Knowledge Base):
 - [Concept Deep Dive](https://www.youtube.com/watch?v=OIenNRt2bjg)
 - [Step By Step Tutorial](https://youtube.com/playlist?list=PL3Dh_99BJkCEhE7Ri8W6aijiEqm3ZoGRq&feature=shared)

+Or

-Article Based
+Article Based:
 - [Deep Learning with Pytorch](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html)